Epic in Miami: Records and individual performances

 The game featured many new records by players of both teams.
 By the time it was over Miami and San Diego had set playoff records for the most points scored by both teams (79), most total yards by both teams (1,036), and most passing yards by both teams (809).

 Strock had the best single game performance of his career, completing 29 of 43 passes for 403 yards and four touchdowns, a record that still stands for a quarterback coming off the bench.
 Harris caught six passes for 106 yards.
 Nathan rushed for 48 yards, caught nine passes for 114 yards, and scored two touchdowns.
 Hardy caught five passes for 89 yards and a touchdown.

-Fouts finished the game completing 33 of 53 passing attempts for a franchise record 433 yards and three touchdowns.
+Fouts finished the game completing 33 of 53 passing attempts for a franchise playoff record 433 yards and three touchdowns.
 His attempts, completions, and passing yards were all NFL postseason records.
 Joiner caught seven passes for 108 yards.
 Muncie rushed for 124 yards and a touchdown.
 In addition to his 56-yard punt return touchdown, Chandler caught six passes for 106 yards.
 Brooks recorded 143 all-purpose yards (19 rushing, 31 receiving, 85 kickoff return, eight punt return) and a pair of touchdown catches.

 But perhaps the best performance of the game was put in by Kellen Winslow.
 In addition to his blocked field goal, he recorded an NFL playoff record 13 receptions for 166 yards and a touchdown, despite suffering numerous injuries.
 During the contest, he was treated for a pinched nerve in his shoulder, dehydration, severe cramps, and a gash in his lower lip that required three stitches.
 A picture of an exhausted Winslow being helped off the field by two teammates after the game is an enduring image in NFL lore and has been replayed constantly ever since.

 "I've never felt so close to death before," Winslow said afterward.
 "That's what Muhammad Ali said in Manila and that's how I felt out there at the end."